pinpt/go-schema/README.md

 ## License

-All of this code is proprietary and Copyright &copy; 2018 by PinPT, Inc.
+All of this code is proprietary and Copyright &copy; 2018-2019 by Pinpoint Software, Inc.